-CBT and the Perfect Relations
+CBT and the Perfect Relationship

 When you are a CBT Therapist, you talk to a lot of different people looking for CBT Therapy.
 Among my clients are also a good deal of couples, and I hope that this can be helpful to many of them as a ‘food for thought’ either before they see a CBT Therapist or perhaps afterwards as a kind of reminder.

 There may be no such thing as the ‘perfect ‘relationship, but perhaps a realistic aim is to make a ‘good enough’, ‘right enough’ or ‘satisfying enough’ relationship.
-The key point though is that we make relationships, they don’t happen to us.
+The critical point though is that we make relationships, they don’t happen to us.
 This fact is in line with how CBT sees relationships.

 CBT and how do we make relationships?

 Creating the nature of a relationship has many ingredients, including the personalities of the individuals involved.
-However, in CBT it’s also about the way each of us behaves and the kind of things we say and the way we say them.
+However, in CBT, it’s also about the way each of us behaves and the kind of things we say and the way we say them.

 CBT and Choosing a partner